 When launching new services, some organizations find that their billing platforms are not able to account for the increased complexity involved with invoicing.
 They may not be able to accurately charge users the right amount for all services rendered or account for shifting tax requirements in different markets.

 Today’s leading telecom billing solutions are designed to account for the nuances and complexities of multi-tiered service platforms that reach various markets.
-They can simplify billing processes, streamline revenue collection and remove this painful thorn in the side of many CSPs.
+These advanced systems are the key to simplifying the billing process, accelerating revenue collection, and eliminating the persistent headache that has plagued many communications companies.

 Expanding into new markets comes with a slew of logistical challenges.
 In some cases, technical obstacles can stand in the way of business growth and undercut revenue opportunities by requiring an increase in headcount to overcome them.